 What about physical health?

-People with a mental illness may be in poor physical health if they smoke, have a poor diet or are overweight and physically inactive because of the effects of their illness and sometimes of their medication too.
-This is why people with psychotic illnesses such as Schizophrenia have a higher risk of physical health problems, such as diabetes and heart disease.
+People with a mental illness may be in poor physical health if they smoke, have a poor diet or are physically inactive because of the effects of their illness.
+Side effects of medication are also common.

 Try to see a regular GP